b-irungu/PHASE-3-BINARY-CLASSIFICATION-PROJECT/README.md

 # SYRIATEL COMPANY CUSTOMER CHURN ANALYSIS PROJECT

-USING BINARY CLASSIFICATION TO BUILD A MODEL THAT ACCURATELY PREDICTS CUSTOMER CHURN TO HELP SYRIATEL COMPANY IDENTIFY THE FACTORS CONTRIBUTING TO THE CHURN AND TAKE PROACTIVE ACTIONS TOWARDS RETAINING THEIR CUSTOMERS
+**USING BINARY CLASSIFICATION TO BUILD A MODEL THAT ACCURATELY PREDICTS CUSTOMER CHURN TO HELP SYRIATEL COMPANY IDENTIFY THE FACTORS CONTRIBUTING TO THE CHURN AND TAKE PROACTIVE ACTIONS TOWARDS RETAINING THEIR CUSTOMERS**

+**REPOSITORY OUTLINE**

+This repository contains the follwing
+* A jupyter notebook
+* A non technical presentation.
+* A CRISP-DM report
+* A README file
+* SyriaTel Customer churn data
+* SyriaTel company logo

 **OVERVIEW**